 What is different about the 3rd NCDs+ NSP? (more…)

-NCDs are being “integrated” into vertical the HIV/AIDS programme at primary health care clinics with little or person_centred_2020_block_0no consultation with patients.
+NCDs are being “integrated” into vertical the HIV/AIDS programme at primary health care clinics with little or no consultation with patients.
 Read what is being done in the UK and how the same matter is being handled in South Africa.

 Are you a person living with an NCD?